-- (1) The Magistrates Court must not award financial assistance to a primary victim or a person responsible for the maintenance of a primary victim- - (a) if the criminal injury arose out of the use of a motor vehicle; or - (b) if the amount of the assistance that would be awarded but for this subsection is less than \$100; or - (c) if the primary victim is such a victim because of the commission of a violent crime against him or her-unless a report of the violent crime is made to a police officer.
+- (1) The Magistrates Court must not award financial assistance to a primary victim or a person responsible for the maintenance of a primary victim- - (a) if the criminal injury arose out of the use of a motor vehicle, other than in the commission of an offence against the Crimes Act 1900, section 29 (Culpable driving of motor vehicle); or - Note Culpable driving is a violent crime (see s 3 (a)). - (b) if the amount of the assistance that would be awarded but for this subsection is less than \$100; or

-(2) The Magistrates Court must not award financial assistance to a primary victim if, at the time the criminal injury was sustained, the primary victim was engaged in the commission of a serious crime.
+- (c) if the primary victim is such a victim because of the commission of a violent crime against him or her-unless a report of the violent crime is made to a police officer. - (2) The Magistrates Court must not award financial assistance to a primary victim if, at the time the criminal injury was sustained, the primary victim was engaged in the commission of a serious crime.